hmrc/companies-house-streaming-etl/README.md

 ### if you want to run with Docker (useful for testing lambda deployment)

 #### If dependencies have changed
-Ensure that the requirements file has been updated too
+Ensure that the requirements file has been updated too (this is done to avoid complications with poetry in docker)
 ```bash
 poetry update
 ```